Life as a Vegan

 The way that animals are treated in the dairy industry and literally have the life sucked out of them is beyond horrific.
-I don’t believe that any living being is put on this world to be taken advantage of and its pure reason for being on this earth is to serve humankind.
-I believe that all life is sacred and no one has a right to say which lives matter more or less than others, regardless of the body they are born in.
+I don’t believe that any living being is put on this world to be taken advantage of.
+Nothings pure reason for being on this earth is to serve humankind.
+I believe that all life is sacred and no one has a right to say which lives matter more or less than others.
+Regardless of the body they are born in.

-I have the view that cows for example, create milk for their offspring and just like a human, will cease producing milk when the calf no longer requires it.
-To continue to take milk from a mother goes against that natural function of a human body.
+Cws for example, create milk for their offspring.
+And just like a human, they will cease producing milk when the calf no longer requires it.
+To continue to take milk from a mother goes against that natural function of a body.
 You would not see anyone holding captive a group of mothers and continuing to milk them long after their child is no longer needing it.
-That would be a crime against humanity and likely significant jail time, so why is it socially acceptable to subject an animal to that kind of treatment?
+That would be a crime against humanity and likely significant jail time.
+So why is it socially acceptable to subject an animal to that kind of treatment?

 Other than just the cruelty to animals, the use of animal agriculture has a huge carbon footprint.
 By changing to a plant-based diet, you can reduce your individual carbon footprint by over 70%.
 Imagine the changes our world would see if even 50% of the people cared enough about the environment and animal rights to change to a plant-based diet.

-I don’t mean to be a preacher and do not try to convert people to a vegan diet, I am simply here sharing my point of view on veganism with a few facts thrown in to help raise awareness for some of the issues our world faces and how as an individual people can make a difference.
-Even if it feels like you alone are unable to help, if a group of people are working towards the same goal, then collectively we can make a difference.
+I don’t mean to be a preacher and do not try to convert people to a vegan diet.
+I’m simply here sharing my point of view on veganism with a few facts thrown in.
+This is to help raise awareness for some of the issues our world faces.
+And how as an individual people can make a difference.
+Even if it feels like you alone are unable to help.
+If a group of people are working towards the same goal, then collectively we can make a difference.

 If anyone has any questions about veganism, I am always most happy to help 😊